lancenacabuan/Shaliah/README.md

 interfaith dialogue, which will be addressed in the next and final section.
-The historical and contextual analysis underscores that the debate is not just abstract but rooted in real early struggles of faith and identity–something that continues today as different groups understand Jesus in distinct ways.
+The historical and contextual analysis underscores that the debate is not just abstract but rooted in real early struggles of faith and identity – something that continues today as different groups understand Jesus in distinct ways.

 ## Implications for Contemporary Theological Discourse and Interfaith Dialogue